Stephenville, Newfoundland and Labrador: Sports and recreation

 The town has numerous indoor and outdoor recreation opportunities.
 Various schools have public gymnasiums and there are private recreation and fitness facilities in the town and surrounding areas.
 Stephenville often hosts atlantic, provincial, and regional championships in sports such as curling, hockey, cross-country skiing, soccer, and more.

 The International Appalachian Trail has been extended through the area, providing a continuous recreational hiking trail along the Long Range Mountains.
 The abandoned railway corridors of the Newfoundland Railway have also been designated the "T'railway Provincial Park", providing a level wilderness trail for bicycling and walking.

 Within the town itself, the Walk-a-Ways Trail System offers takes pedestrians throughout the town, from the Base, to Port Harmon, into the downtown and to the fossil forest at its northern terminus.
 The trail links all of Stephenville's recreation areas and complexes including Bike lanes, several soccer fields, baseball and softball diamonds and tennis courts.

 The town also has an 18-hole links golf course that was expanded from a 9-hole course in 1999.
 The course was originally built by the United States Air Force.
-The former Caribou Club on the base was converted into a 4 sheet curling rink in the 1970s and retains its original name: The Caribou Curling Club.
+The former Caribou Club on the base was converted into a 4 sheet curling rink in the 1970s; the club retains its original name: The Caribou Curling Club.

-The Stephenville Dome is home to the "Stephenville Jets" minor hockey team and is the main ice rink for the Bay St. George region, boasting an Olympic-size ice surface and seating for approximately 1,200 patrons.
+The Stephenville Dome is home to the "Stephenville Lightning" hockey team of the Central West Senior Hockey league and is the main ice rink for the Bay St. George region, boasting an Olympic-size ice surface and seating for approximately 1,200 patrons.
 The rink plays host to hockey, figure skating, broomball, general skating, home shows, conventions and concerts.
 Along with the Pepsi Centre in Corner Brook, the Stephenville Dome co-hosted the 1999 Canada Winter Games and housed events such as figure skating and speedskating.
 Meanwhile, the Regional Aquatic Centre provides residents with a full range of aquatic activities.
 This modern swimming facility built in 1995 includes a regulation sized pool, kiddie pool, hot tub, and water slide.

 In addition to privately owned fitness centres, the YMCA has a facility in Stephenville.
 The West Coast Training Centre, a facility featuring numerous amenities such as a gymnasium, weight room, steam room, squash courts, multi-purpose rooms, and office/meeting space was slated to be closed by provincial government as a cost-cutting measure in 2013.
 The town assumed ownership of the facility shortly afterward and reached an operation agreement with the YMCA.
 The organization operates a renovated, modern facility with space for sports such as basketball, volleyball, martial arts, as well as fitness classes and include workout space.